department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2023-11-ARM-search-nav-usertest/research-plan.md

 - Onboarding to new process

 ### Prepare
 When will the thing you are testing be finalized?
-10/26/2023
+10/27/2023
 - Required 1 week prior to testing and have [midpoint review](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/research-review) completed.

 Required: please indicate the date and name of a mock participant for a pilot session.
-- PUMPKIN Pilot participant email: TBD
+- Pilot participant email: TBD PUMPKIN
-- PUMPKIN Date and time of pilot session: XX at XX AM/PM EST
+- Date and time of pilot session: 11/07 at 3 PM EST

 ### Research sessions
-- PUMPKIN Planned dates of research: XX
+- Planned dates of research: 11/13 - 11/20

 ### Length of sessions
 - Session length: 1 hour